Nothing quite matches the warmth and ambiance of flickering flames in a fireplace.

 Combustion appliances and fixtures such as fireplaces, wood stoves, pellet stoves, and furnaces must vent their smoke and other toxic combustion gases through a flue or chimney.

 Conventional chimneys have traditionally been built of brick and mortar, lined with fireproof flue tiles, and capped with mortar to seal the top against weather.
-But today, newer, easier-to-install types of chimneys are made of metal and sold as prefabricated kits.
-These are much easier to build and, in the event of an earthquake or other disaster, are less likely to fall.
+But today, manufacturers sell newer, easier-to-install double-wall metal chimneys sold in parts or as prefabricated kits.
+These are much easier to build andless likely to fall in an earthquake.

-Most chimneys handle their important job admirably, but a chimney that is in disrepair or is ill-maintained not only wastes energy but can also be a safety hazard.
+Most chimneys handle their important job admirably.
+However, a damaged or poorly-maintained masonry chimney wastes energy and presents a safety hazard.